MAHMOUDEZZ12/entrestate/CONTRIBUTING.md

 That's it!
 The UI for the tool page (`/dashboard/tool/[toolId]`) is generated automatically from the `creationFields` you defined.
 When the user clicks "Generate", it will call your connected flow with the form data.

-Thank you for making Super Sales Suite even better!
+Thank you for making Entrestate even better!